Architecture Overview

 - validated workflow commands

-Consumers should treat lower-level ECS types as advanced details unless they are extending the runtime intentionally.
+Consumers should treat lower-level runtime types as advanced details unless they are extending the runtime intentionally.

 Current caveat